a4lamber/Leetcode/README.md

 - depth first approach
 - breadth first approach

-## Traversal
+## Depth-first Traversal

-Tree traversal is summarized as:
+Tree depth-first traversal is summarized as:
 - recursive solution is the easiest
-- iteration solution relies on auxillary data structure `stack`
+- iteration solution relies on auxillary data structure `stack` to store the nodes in a order that corresponds to the visiting order

  - [x] [94 Binary Tree Inorder traversal](https://leetcode.com/problems/binary-tree-inorder-traversal/)